alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 12 user reviews of Sony Reader Touch Edition PRS-650 from Amazon.co.uk.
 The average user rating for this product is 4.4/5, compared to an average user rating of 4.4/5 for other products in the same category on Amazon.co.uk.
-Reviews about the size and durability are overall positive.
+People are impressed by the size and durability.
 The reliability and usability are also mentioned favorably.

 portability, usability, reliability, durability, size